 The MDG Technology for TOGAF makes extensive use of Tagged Values for assigning custom properties to the various elements specific to TOGAF.
 It is recommended that you keep the Tagged Values window docked and visible at all times when creating or viewing a TOGAF model.

-To open the Tagged Values window, or bring it to the top if already opened, select the 'View | Tag Values' menu option, or press Ctrl+Shift+6.
+To open the Tagged Values window, or bring it to the top if already opened, select the 'Start > Explore > Properties > Tagged Values' ribbon option, or press Ctrl+Shift+6.